-The Falls are actually across the street from the School.
+The hidden waterfall is actually across the street from the School.
 My directions were to go to the school first and check-in.
 Don’t do like I did and mistake someone’s home for the office!
 Oye!
 The school office is actually located just below the visitor parking area.
-If you see a dumpster, you’re on the right track (how welcoming)!
+No joke- If you see a dumpster, you’re on the right track!
 The director I spoke with (after opening the door to her personal home), said they are working on getting better signage.
 Thank you and amen. 🙂

 After you park near the Field Trip Center (across the road from the school), you will need to follow signs that are located on tall poles or trees.
 They aren’t the easiest to find!

 We actually got off of the trail at one part and needed to cross the creek on foot to get back on the trail.
 There are no blazes.